shivharis/turtlebot3_wiki/docs/source/turtlebot3/sbc_software.rst

 Install the Ubuntu MATE in the Raspberry Pi 3 (TurtleBot3 BURGER)
 ----------------------------------------------------------------

 ..
-WARNING:: Following steps need a SDcard reader to install the Linux and ROS.

-..
 WARNING:: The SDcard should have its capacity more than **8 GB** for the installation of the TurtleBot3.